Collections

 Maria G’s Fulham | Fulham

 ‘Oh no, a new Robin Gill restaurant’… said absolutely no one ever.
-The man behind Bottle + Rye, Sorella and a string of other excellent restaurants in London has opened a Fulham sequel to Kensington’s Maria G’s (yes, another great restaurant of his).
+The man behind Bottle + Rye, Sorella and a string of other excellent restaurants in London has opened a Fulham sequel to his Kensington hit, Maria G’s.
 This place makes dining by the Thames feel a little bit like dining by the Amalfi Coast; mostly through dishes like squid ink linguini and hand-dived scallop crudo, inspired by Gill’s time working in a seaside Italian town.
-Having a separate bar (with a premium Italian wine list and special Negroni-dedicated section) and an outdoor terrace right by the river helps in that regard, too.
+Having a separate bar (with a premium Italian wine list and special Negroni-dedicated section) and an outdoor terrace right by the river helps, too.

 Details: Unit 4, 20 Central Avenue, SW6 2QE | Book here